ucsd-ccbb/MPN_atlas_methods/RNA Editing Analysis.md

 * **Methods document by Amanda Birmingham**
 * **Center for Computational Biology & Bioinformatics, University of California, San Diego**

 Each sample is represented by one pair of forward- and reverse-read fastq files.  `$rootdir` is the directory on the system where the software tools are installed, `$resource` is the directory where tool resources such as indices and genome files are stored, and `$workspace` is the working directory for the analysis.
 The below steps are bash scripts designed to be run from the command line on Ubuntu Linux 14.04 or higher.
+Elements of this approach were adapted from Ramaswami G, Lin W, Piskol R, Tan MH, Davis C, Li JB.
+Accurate identification of human Alu and non-Alu RNA editing sites.
+Nat Methods.
+2012 Jun;9(6):579-81.

 Begin by setting up the variables: